 It depends whether it is part of a pet sitting booking or whether its part of an ongoing weekly program of walks.
 If part of a pet sitting stay, it might be around $20 as an added extra on top of the cost of Pet Sitting.

-If its an ongoing program of walks for dedicated, private dog walking it is roughly from $35-$55 per dog.
+If its an ongoing program of walks for dedicated, private dog walking it is roughly from $45 – $55 per hour.
 This differs from suburb to suburb and Dog Walker to Dog Walker.

-PetCloud has dog walkers in every city across Australia.
+PetCloud has Police checked dog walkers in every city across Australia.

 It depends.
 The average dog benefits from at least 30 minutes of exercise daily.
 Walking speeds can vary greatly depending on many factors such as terrain, your dog’s breed, age, size, and health conditions